 Factors to Consider When You Migrate Groups to Office 365:

 At present, it is only possible to migrate cloud-based, non-nested Distributed Groups to Office 365 Groups.
 In other words, a Distribution Group created and managed with on-premises Exchange cannot be upgraded to Office 365 Groups directly.
 There are other restrictions on lists as well.
 Dynamic Distribution lists and security groups cannot be migrated.
 Also, Distribution Lists with either no owner or over 100 owners cannot be upgraded.
 It is possible to check if a Distribution List is eligible for an upgrade by using PowerShell script.
-Know more about in detail.
+Know more about Office 365 to Office 365 migration in detail.